I love researching and writing about the health benefits of delicious and healthy nuts.

 The Health Benefits of Eating Nuts

-Nuts should be a part of your daily diet because they contain a wide range of nutrients.
-Many weight watchers shy away from them though because of their supposed high fat content.
+Nuts should be a part of your daily diet because they contain a wide variety of nutrients.
+Many weight watchers shy away from them, though, because of their high fat content.
 What they may not know is that nuts are key players in:

 Read on to find out what the best nuts to eat for health, and what makes each of them special.

 Asian parents often give their children almonds on exam days.
 This is with good reason: Compounds found in almonds help regulate the production of an important hormone in the brain called dopamine.
-Dopamine is a key player in proper brain development, sharpens the memory, and boosts mood.
-Almonds are one of the best nuts for health as well as a key brain boosting superfood.
+Dopamine is a key player in proper brain development—it sharpens memory and boosts mood.
+Almonds are one of the best nuts for health as well as a key brain-boosting superfood.
+Almonds are high in vitamin E, which studies have hypothesized may play a role in preventing cognitive decline, heart disease, and cancer.

 2. Brazil Nuts